Search

 This week we heard the news of the $229.72 million British Airways GDPR fine.
 The fine they are facing is related to a 2018 data breach that affected thousands of BA (British Airways) customers and compromised data from over 380,000 card payments.
 The fine was issued due to BA’s failure to comply with GDPR rules.
 Now, I am sure that BA lawyers could lower fines like these, but the root of the problem is what matters most.
 Preventing the breach would not have only avoided the fine (obviously), but it would’ve prevented a much more costly outcome — thousands of dissatisfied customers that lost trust in the brand.

-British Airways Flight
+The British Airways

 So, let’s dig a little deeper and discuss what exactly happened.